scharlau/Rails_Guessing_Game/README.md

 the pages.

 This 'deliberate practice' repo includes only a bare bones solution.
 You have working code.
 What you don't have is 'great working code'.
 Your goal is to leave this with 'better' working code.
 You'll find useful information at http://guides.rubyonrails.org about Rails apps in general.
 You can also look at http://api.rubyonrails.org for more detailed into about methods as required.

+This is a simple Rails version of the guessing game in Ruby found at https://github.com/scharlau/RubyPractice/tree/master/02/guess.
+We now want to use this to develop a Rails version for use online.
+This will help us better understand Rails apps with models.

 For this game we still have the game.rb model as before, and some of the game logic has moved to the games_controller.rb file.
 The views have been modified a